Teeth grinding (bruxism)

 Up to one in 10 adults and children in the UK experience teeth grinding, with the condition being most common between 25 and 44.

 Why do people grind their teeth?

-Although teeth grinding can be caused by stress and anxiety, it often occurs during sleep and is can also be caused by an abnormal bite or missing or crooked teeth.
+Although teeth grinding can be caused by stress and anxiety, it often occurs during sleep and can also be caused by an abnormal bite, or missing or crooked teeth.